ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/V5_RESULTS_DRAFT.md

 ## Summary

 - V5 separates clear rootlet clusters by their mean anterior/posterior position in RPI.
-- Ambiguous or merged levels are sent to a small D/V network; all outputs remain inside the original RootletSeg mask.
+- Ambiguous or merged levels are sent to a 3-D D/V network; all outputs remain inside the original RootletSeg mask.
 - On three held-out expert-labelled cases, the 3-D classifier alone scored **6,071/6,112 voxels (99.33%)**; the requested hybrid scored **6,068/6,112 (99.28%)**.
 - The best fully deterministic baseline was V3 at **5,961/6,112 voxels (97.53%)** in **0.25 s/scan**, excluding its shared cord-mask prerequisite.
 - V5 is useful as an interpretable confidence/QC gate, but it did not improve accuracy on this small test set.